Monday, March 22 to Sunday, March 28, 2021

 Research has consistently shown that the earlier an individual drinks, the greater the likelihood that they will develop dependency issues later in life.

 The troubling rise in prescription drug abuse has received a lot of media attention this year.
 Teenagers are among those abusing these painkillers, which, evidence has shown, can lead to heroin addiction.

 According to NIDA, one in 12 high school seniors reported using Vicodin in the past year, and one in 20 said they’d used Oxycontin.
 More than half of those questioned said they bought the prescription drugs from a relative or friend, or that they were given the pills.

-The study and science of substance abuse in the last decade has led to the overwhelming conclusion that addiction is a complex disease of the brain.
-Treating the physical and psychological symptoms of addiction have shown that the disease is not a “moral failing” or a “lack of character,” as once believed.
+The study and science of substance abuse in the last decade have led to the overwhelming conclusion that addiction is a complex disease of the brain.
+Treating the physical and psychological symptoms of addiction has shown that the disease is not a “moral failing” or a “lack of character,” as once believed.
 It is a medical condition that deserves psychological and medical attention.